Xi bends Chinese law to his will - ExBulletin

 Xi bends Chinese law to his will

 The rectification campaign is the latest in a series of nationwide crackdowns launched by Chinese President Xi Jinping.
 In 2012, Xi launched an anti-corruption campaign, and in 2018, he launched a campaign against vice, including drug trafficking, gambling, and other gang-related crimes.
-Both crackdowns were aimed at cleaning up the often corrupt Chinese bureaucracy and consolidating Xis’ legitimacy, eliminating rivals and suppressing dissent.
-Chinese authorities have claimed that the current campaign is targeting corrupt elements within the law enforcement and judicial systems, including officials who took bribes to free well-connected criminals on medical parole.
+The two crackdowns sought to cleanse Chinaoften corruptbureaucracy and bolster Xis’ legitimacy, eliminating rivals and suppressing dissent.
+Chinese authorities have claimed that the current campaign is targeting corrupt elements within the law enforcement and judicial systems,includingofficials who took bribes to free well-connected criminals on medical parole.
 In practice, however, this campaign also aims to turn the law into a tool for Xi’s own power.

 At the heart of Xis’ rectification campaign is a secret detention system.
-For years this system was known as shuanggui, which means showing up at a designated place at a designated time, and it was managed by the CPC Central Disciplinary Commission.
-According to a 2016 Human Rights Watch investigation, which involved interviews with victims and their families as well as court records and other official documents, those subjected to shuanggui were held in secret locations for months without access to lawyers or family members.
-They were victims of physical and psychological violence, including beatings, solitary confinement, prolonged sleep deprivation, exposure to extreme temperatures, lack of food and water and threats to their families.
+For years this system was known asshuanggui, which means showing up at a designated place at a designated time, and it was managed by the CPC Central Disciplinary Commission.
+According to a 2016 Human Rights Watch investigation, which involved interviews with victims and their families as well as court records and other official documents, those subjected toshuangguiwere held in secret locations for months without access to lawyers or family members.
+They suffered physical and psychological abuse, including beatings, isolation, prolonged sleep deprivation, exposure to extreme temperatures, lack of food and water and threats to their families.
 By law, China prohibits the use of evidence directly obtained through torture.
-But in practice, judges rarely reject such illegal evidence, especially if it has been obtained through shuanggui.
-Human Rights Watch found no cases in which courts acquitted suspects for investigators’ misconduct during the shuanggui.
+But in practice, judges rarely reject such illegal evidence, especially if it has been obtained throughshuanggui.
+Human Rights Watch found no cases in which courts acquitted suspects for investigators’ misconduct during theshuanggui.

-As Xi tightens his grip on the Chinese political system, he is refining his instruments of coercion and ensuring that only he can wield them.
+As Xi tightens hisgrip on the Chinese political system, he sharpens his instruments of coercion and makes sure that only he can wield them.
 Like previous campaigns against corruption and vice, Xis’ campaign to rectify law enforcement and the judiciary aims to strengthen his authority and eliminate potential rivals.
 But it also aims to bend the entire Chinese legal system to its will and ensure that society, like Sun and Fu, must obey and submit.

 Sources